Proof-of-work consensus by quantum sampling: Results

-We consider a PoW consensus with two types of binning, one used for validation to catch out cheaters, and one to reward miners.
+We utilize two types of binning for PoW consensus, one for validation to catch cheaters, and one to reward miners.
 The former can be estimated with classical computers efficiently, while the latter does not have a known classical computation though it does have an efficient quantum estimation.
 Upon successful mining of a block, the output of both binning distributions will be added to the blockchain, meaning one part can be verified efficiently by classical computers while another part cannot.
 This will incentivize nodes using boson-sampling devices to verify prior blocks in the blockchain.
-The protocol is illustrated in Fig.~\ref{fig:consensus} and a detailed description follows below.
-See Table~\ref{tab:grouped-rows} for a description of the various parameters.
+The protocol is illustrated in Fig.~\ref{fig:consensus} and a detailed description is provided in Sec.~\ref{sec:Methods}.
+See Table~\ref{tab:grouped-rows} in the supporting information text for a description of the various parameters.
+An alternate approach based on Gaussian boson sampling is described in Sec.~\ref{Sec:GBS}.

-\begin{enumerate} \item A transaction, or bundle of transactions, is created on the network.
-All nodes are aware of the following set of input parameters: